grosser/parallel/README.markdown

-Run any kind of code in parallel processes (not threads!), to speedup computation by factor #{your_cpus} X.
+Run any kind of code in parallel Processes or Threads, to speedup computation by factor #{your_cpus} X.

- - child processes are killed when your main process is killed through Ctrl+c
+ - child processes are killed when your main process is killed through Ctrl+c or kill -2

 Install
 =======